JohnMorris4/chuck-norris-joke-app/README.md

 # Spring Boot Jokes App
-This is a Spring Boot App that displays a ramdom joke
+This is a Spring Boot App that displays a random joke